-Eun Moo Lee, PhD Associate Professor of Intercultural Studies emlee@gcuniv.edu
+Sung Shik Jang, PhD

+Professor of Systematic Theology sungjang@gcuniv.edu

 The Ph.D. in Intercultural Studies is designed as a five-year program, requiring a minimum of two years (four semesters) of coursework seminars followed by two to three years of comprehensive examinations and dissertation writing and defense.
 The minimum number of required credits for the degree is 60.
 And the length of the program may vary depending on the total number of credits attempted each semester and/or on the number of additional required credits (e.g., language requirements).
 The program operates year-round, with full-load enrollment available in the fall and spring semesters.
 A few doctoral seminars may also be available in a weeklong intensive format during summer.